Growlanser II: The Sense of Justice: Characters

 A young knight-in-training of Burnstein.
 His mother dies before the start of the game.
-He lives alone, occasionally receiving letters from his archeologist father.
+He lives alone, occasionally receiving letters from his archaeologist father.
 Wein has a great interest in ruins thanks to his father.
 However, his dream is to become an Imperial Knight, the most prestigious and highest-ranking knight in Burnstein, who report directly to the King and act as his bodyguards.
 Wein meets Max while in training and the two become good friends.

-Also, Wein met the mysterious Growsian maiden Arieta Lyuis when he was a young boy and developed a small crush on her.
+Wein met the mysterious Growsian maiden Arieta Lyuis when he was a young boy, and developed a small crush on her.
 Because of their meeting, Wein knows how to play one song on the ocarina she gave him.